Skip to main content

 Small head, large ears and the longest legs of any cat relative to its body size.

-Solitary carnivore – active both night and day
+Solitary carnivore, active both night and day

-Eats rodents (80 to 97 %), small birds, frogs, insects, rpetiles
+Eats rodents (80 to 97 %), small birds, frogs, insects, and reptiles

 Mates once or twice in a year in an area